-Wickenden's recent accomplishments include: Editor of and Additional Camera for The Trials of Muhammad Ali, Editor of and Additional Camera Finding Vivian Maier, Co-Editor and Post Supervisor for Kartemquin’s The Interrupters, Documentary Cinematographer and Post Supervisor for the concert documentary Andrew Bird: Fever Year, and Producer and Cinematographer for multi-media content on The New Yorker website.
+Wickenden's other recent accomplishments include: Editor of and Additional Camera for IDA and FOCAL award-winner The Trials of Muhammad Ali (2013), Co-Editor and Post Supervisor for Kartemquin’s The Interrupters, Documentary Cinematographer and Post Supervisor for the concert documentary Andrew Bird: Fever Year, and Producer and Cinematographer for multi-media content on The New Yorker website.

 His professional career began via internships in 1999 with world-renowned photographers Richard Avedon and Annie Leibovitz and he still occasionally dabbles in photography.
 In the past year his images appeared on the covers of Realscreen and Videography magazines, and were also published in dozens of print outlets including Streetwise, Cineaste, Rolling Stone and The Chicagoan.
 Wickenden’s commercial clients include Bank of America, Mom+Pop Records, and Epitaph Records.